edinburgh-napier/set09121/lectures/lecture7.md

 - Market research must be undertaken to determine the likely return to the publisher.
     - Unit sales are the most important factor for a publisher.
     - The quality of the game comes second.
-    - Catering for a small/niche market is unlikely to win over a publisher.
+    - Catering for a small/niche market is unlikely to win over a publisher (although this depends on initial outlay).
 - You need to define the target audience.
     - Who will buy the game?
     - What is the core demographic?